YukunJ/mixnet/README.md

 # 15-441/15-641 Project 1: Mixnet

+Project 1 for the 15-441/641 (Networking and the Internet) course at CMU. **Note**: This is a course project, so DO NOT push your solution to a public fork of this repo.

 ## Requirements

 This project is designed to run on Linux.
 It was tested on Ubuntu 20.04.2 LTS, but you may get away by using other distributions.